atsushieno/aap-core/docs/design/GUI.md

 There are some proof-of-concept example use of the GUI extension API, implemented in aapinstrumentsample.
 In particular:

+- in its `build.gradle.kts`, add `implementation project(":androidaudioplugin-ui-compose")` to `dependencies { ... }`.
 - in its `aap_metadata.xml` -
   - it adds `<extension>` element for the GUI extension
-  - its `<plugin>` element comes with `gui:ui-view-factory` attribute (where XMLNS `gui` is `urn://androidaudioplugin.org/extensions/gui`), which indicates `androidaudioplugin.ui.web.ComposeAudioPluginViewFactory`.
+  - its `<plugin>` element comes with `gui:ui-view-factory` attribute (where XMLNS `gui` is `urn://androidaudioplugin.org/extensions/gui`), which indicates `androidaudioplugin.ui.compose.ComposeAudioPluginViewFactory`.
 It works as the in-plugin-process View factory (explained earlier).
 This class is to use Jetpack Compose foundation as the in-plugin-process UI.

 If you want to rather use Web UI, things should be like:

 - in its `build.gradle.kts`, add `implementation project(":androidaudioplugin-ui-web")` to `dependencies { ... }`.
 It automatically adds a `<provider>` element for the Web UI archive and brings in support for basic Web UI.
 - in its `aap_metadata.xml` -
   - add `<extension>` element for the GUI extension just like it is done for native UI.
   - In `<plugin>` element, set `gui:ui-view-factory` attribute (where XMLNS `gui` is `urn://androidaudioplugin.org/extensions/gui`) as `androidaudioplugin.ui.web.AudioPluginWebViewFactory`.
-It works as the in-plugin-process View factory (explained earlier).
+It works as the in-host-process View factory (explained earlier).
 This class is to reuse the WebView foundation as the in-plugin-process UI.